 If possible, correct your child’s work as soon as she finishes.
 That way, she can correct any mistakes right away, and it ‘ll give you a sense of whether to move on to the next lesson tomorrow or review this topic.
 (Even better is if you can check the problems while your child is working, to make sure that she’s not making the same mistake over and over.
 But that can be hard to pull off when you have other children to teach.)

-We homeschool moms are busy, and there’s a lot to pack into our days.
+You have a lot to pack into your homeschool day.
 Whether you have an hour or just a few minutes for math, you’ll make the most of your math time when you follow these steps.